top of page

 01. Identify Your Career Options

-Knowing your options is essential before you make any decision or plans for the future.
+Knowing your options is essential before you make any decisions or plans for the future.
 This is also true if you are planning your future professional career.

 Start by doing a self-assessment to build up your plan.
 Know what type of person you are.
 Review your interest, skills, and the value of your goals.